-Last week, the world’s media reported on the diagnosis made by two Italian doctors which suggested Leonardo da Vinci suffered with ulnar palsy, or what is known as “claw hand”.
+Shortly before the coronavirus pandemic began to place restrictions on people’s activities and way of life, the world’s media reported on a diagnosis made by two Italian doctors which suggested Leonardo da Vinci suffered with ulnar palsy, or what is known as “claw hand”.
 The claim was first presented in the Journal of the Royal Society of Medicine on May 3, 2019, by Davide Lazzeri and Carlo Rossi.

 That Leonardo was inflicted with a paralysis in his right hand is not unknown to historians.
 Antonio de Beatis, secretary to Cardinal Luigi d’Aragona, wrote in his travel diary about a visit to Leonardo in 1517.
 “One cannot indeed expect any more good work from him as a certain paralysis has crippled his right hand.”